tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 The renderer module manages everything graphic related.

 Load using `frts/SDL2Renderer` in the `renderModules` section of the load file.
-This is also the utility ID.
-It can be found in the static class `Sdl2Ids`.

-Will identify itself by the name `frts::SDL2Renderer`.
+Will identify itself by the name and type `frts::SDL2Renderer`.

 ### Screen Config